Episodios

 I feel the other parent will ultimately destroy me.
 I don't know why that is but it is clearly her aim and for 7 years I have lived in fear of her.

-She has abandoned her child and hasn't even called her since December - also no birthday cards, Christmas cards, etc.
+My co-parent has abandoned her child and hasn't even called her since December - also no birthday cards, Christmas cards, no interest in her child's welfare, no interest in parental decisions despite requests for input, etc.

 The clips are recorded quickly and are not as slick or as high quality in audio terms as the podcast normally is but they form a real-time record of things.
 They are all available on my X account and friends are posting them elsewhere in case my X account disappears.